-It consists of 4 lessons of approximately 30 minutes duration.
+It consists of 4 lessons, each approximately 30 minutes in duration.

 The sequence of lessons and suggested time frames should be regarded as a guide only; teachers should pace lessons in accordance with the individual learning needs of their class.

 An assessment task for monitoring student understanding of the unit objectives is included.

 - To learn the days of the week in the correct order.

 - To know and identify the days of the week and link familiar events to specific days.

 - To choose events and actions that make connections with students’ everyday family routines outside of school.

 - To sequence familiar events in time order.

 Preparing for Learning

 Prior to starting the unit, create a time display in your classroom.
 Display teaching resources in the classroom that will stimulate the students’ interest and assist in their learning.
 For examples of teaching resources to display in your classroom, browse the Time collection on the Teach Starter website.